 Use this map to find all places mentioned in the article below.

-The red-bricked art deco building on the other end of Cházár András Street is one of Budapest's top high schools (before WWII, it was a Jewish school, hence the Star of David and the delicate menorah patterns on the facade).
+The red-bricked art deco building on the far end of Cházár András Street is one of Budapest's top high schools (before WWII, it was a Jewish school, hence the Star of David and the delicate menorah patterns on the facade).
 Turn right, and saunter down Abonyi Street, taking in these handsome mini palazzos along the way.
-My favorite eye candy is the medieval castle-lookalike on the corner of Abonyi and Zichy Géza Streets, imposing even in its state of disrepair.
+My favorite eye candy is the medieval castle-lookalike on the corner of Abonyi and Zichy Géza Streets, imposing even in its current state of disrepair.

 If you enjoy art nouveau architecture and don't mind a 10-minute detour, turn right and then onto Stefánia Road to reach the Geological and Geophysical Institute of Hungary.
 Designed by Hungary's famous art nouveau architect, Ödön Lechner, the impressive building features curvilinear motifs and Hungarian Atlas figures atop the light-blue ceramic roof.

 Zugló doesn't have many restaurants — Wang Mester Konyhája, a higher end Chinese place is one of the few — but Pántlika Bistro and Kertem are two outdoor-only bars within the City Park also serving food (they're open from spring to fall).
 While waiting for your order at Pántlika, you could scan the remarkable buildings lining the other side of Hermina Street (#47 was also designed by Lechner).